 from Dr. Jared Hanson N.D., L.Ac.

 Dr. Henderson is interviewed by New York City naturopathic doctor, Jared Hanson.
-It first appeared first at

 Q: This is the first of what I hope will be many in a series of interviews with experts in natural or alternative medicine.
 Dr. Jenna Henderson N.D. is a naturopathic physician and an expert in the holistic approach to kidney health.
 Information on natural approaches to kidney disease is incredibly valuable and unfortunately it can be hard to find.